 Ani Zonneveld - Founder and President

-Ani Zonneveld is founder and President of Muslims for Progressive Values (MPV), a faith-based, grassroots, international human rights organization that embodies and advocates for the traditional Qur’anic values of social justice and equality for all, for the 21st Century.
-Since its inception, Ani has presided over MPV’s expansion to include chapters and affiliates in 12 countries and 19 cities.
-She has organized numerous interfaith arts and music festivals, and is a strong supporter of freedom of expression and of conscience, women’s rights and as an ally, LGBTQ rights.
-She is the co-editor of MPV’s first book, an anthology titled “Progressive Muslim Identities – Personal Stories from the U.S. and Canada”; executive producer of a video series “LGBTQI Rights in Islam”; has contributed to many forewords and numerous anthologies too many to list and is a contributor for HuffingtonPost, OpenDemocracy and al-Jazeera.
+Ani is on the U.N.
+Inter-agency’s Faith Advisory Council, and recently commissioned by the U.N.
+Office on Genocide Prevention and the Responsibility to Protect to create an anti-hate speech curriculum for Muslim communities in 10 countries.
+She has organized numerous interfaith arts and music festivals, is the co-editor of MPV’s first book, an anthology titled “Progressive Muslim Identities – Personal Stories from the U.S. and Canada”; executive producer of a video series “LGBTQI Rights in Islam”; has contributed to many forewords and anthologies, and is a contributor for HuffingtonPost, OpenDemocracy and al-Jazeera.
 She has a TEDx talk titled – Islam: As American As Apple Pie, and is the subject of a documentary title "al-imam" featuring Ani's activism works, screened at the Cannes Film Festival in 2019.
 As an award winning songwriter, she utilizes the power of music and the arts in countering radicalism as she speaks-sings her message of social justice and peace from a progressive Muslim woman’s perspective, and is the first woman to release an English Islamic pop album in the U.S. in 2004.
 She continues to create spiritual worship songs for the purpose of creating a new culture for Western born Muslims.

 Born in Malaysia, Ani, a Muslim since birth, spent a good portion of her formative years raised in Germany, Egypt and India as an Ambassador’s daughter.
 Her exposure to different politics, religions and cultures has shaped her inclusive worldview.